uasal/uasal_development_guide/source/testing_strategy.rst

 - XWCTk: 100 % function coverage and a minimum of 95 % line coverage, with a monthly increase target of 10 % until the goal is met.
 - XWC Applications: The baseline requirement is 100 % function and 95 % line coverage.
 Exceptions to this requirement are allowed for lines/functionalities that are difficult to target and are not considered critical, but they must be discussed, justified and documented.
 A risk management board will be implemented to track these exceptions.

-    * Critical applications require 100 % function and 90 % line coverage.
-    * Important applications require 100 % function and 80 % line coverage.

-- Libraries developed in-house or by connected groups:

-    * Critical libraries require 100 % function and 90 % line coverage.
-    * Important libraries require 100 % function and 80 % line coverage.
+- Libraries developed in-house or by connected groups: The baseline requirement is 100 % function and 80 % line coverage.
+Exceptions to this requirement are allowed for lines/functionalities that are difficult to target and are not considered critical, but they must be discussed, justified and documented.
+A risk management board will be implemented to track these exceptions.
 - On-Sky Usage:

     * Total number of XX nights so far.